Yash294/nPasswordManager/README.md

 ## Future

-I am currently working on adding functionality to verify a password, remove and list the hashed passwords.
+I am currently working on adding functionality and endpoints to verify a password, remove and list the hashed passwords.
 I want to be able to then connect a database to store these different files.

 If I had multiple systems, I would have liked to take advantage of Hadoop or Spark to streamline the distribution.